nigelcharman/ombfw-videos/reporting-omb-video/script.md

 We hope this video has been useful.

 > We hope this video has been useful.

-See also our video on adding a new Old Man's Beard patch to the map.

-> See also our video on adding a new Old Man's Beard patch to the map.

 Please email us questions or feedback at kiaora@`omb`free.nz.